 The latest virus to threaten public health globally is the coronavirus (COVID-19), which originated in Wuhan, China.
 Governments, global health organizations and the medical community have been working to raise awareness of the global outbreak and continue to warn individuals against traveling.
 As the death toll continues to rise, advanced practice nurses are working tirelessly to treat an increasing number of patients with COVID-19 and to assist scientists and researchers in learning more about the virus.

-To learn more, check out the infographic below created by the University of North Dakota’s Online Post-Master’s Doctor of Nursing Practice program.
+To learn more, check out the infographic below created by the University of North Dakota’s online DNP program.

 Add This Infographic to Your Site